 In our research to date, we have identified approximately equal numbers of rote and rule-based learners and found that rule-based learners generally outperform rote-based learners in General Chemistry at Washington University and six collaborating institutions, with advantages ranging from about 3% to 9%.
 Further, when examining performance in a more fine-grained way, we find equivalent performance across concept-building approaches on near transfer problems—problems that are structurally similar to problems seen in class, homework or problem sets.
-The significant advantage of rule-based learners only emerged on far transfer problems, which require novel solution methods or integration across concepts.
+The significant advantage of rule-based learners only emerged on far transfer problems, which require novel solution methods or integration across concepts (McDaniel et al., 2018).

-Finally, at Washington University, we have tracked students into their second year to measure the influence of concept-building approach in organic chemistry and found an 11% advantage for rule-based learners over rote learners in overall exam performance.
+Finally, at Washington University, we have tracked students into their second year to measure the influence of concept-building approach in organic chemistry and found an 11% advantage for rule-based learners over rote learners in overall exam performance (Frey, Cahill, & McDaniel, 2017).

-In the near future, we plan to expand this project in several ways.
-First, we plan to expand our research programs into other STEM disciplines, such as biology, at the University.
+Currently, we are expanding our research into other STEM disciplines, such as biology and physics, at the University.
 We also plan to bring the project to a wider range of institutions.
-Second, in addition to examining performance data, our future studies will directly examine, via questionnaires, the approaches and strategies that students use to learn in particular course.
-This will allow us to see how rote-based learners and rule-based learners approach courses differently and how those approaches influence performance.
-Finally, we will work to develop interventions that can move students toward rule-based learning or otherwise provide rote learners with strategies that can boost their performance to the level of rule-based and adaptive learners.
+Second, in addition to examining performance data, our future studies will directly examine how concept-building approach relates to specific learning strategies, study habits, and other measures of concept-learning and problem-solving.
+Finally, we will work to develop interventions that can move students toward rule-based learning or otherwise provide rote learners with strategies that can boost their performance to the level of rule-based learners.

 This project has been supported by a four-year grant from the Henry Luce Foundation and a two-year grant from the Teagle Foundation.

 McDaniel, M. A., Cahill M.J., Robbins, M., Wiener, C. (2014).
 Individual differences in learning and transfer: Stable tendencies for learning exemplars versus abstracting rules.
 Journal of Experimental Psychology: General, Vol 143(2), 668-693.